BlueHarrier/IsleMetaverse/Tree/Repository/README.md

 ### Example

-Repositories can be directed using only a `uri`, in which case, there's a promise that the file or path specified will have a `manifest.itr`.
+Repositories can be directed using only an `uri`, in which case, there's a promise that the file or path specified will have a `manifest.itr`.

 > [!WARNING]
 > If the `manifest.itr` file is not located inside the repository, the repository will refuse to be load and discarded.